Retirement Planning

 Inflation runs anywhere between 2.5% and 3%.
 Once you've taken care of your basic expenses, you want to optimize your investment portfolio for inflation.
 Many folks, because they worry about running out of or losing money in the stock market, tend to buy "safe" investments like GICs or savings accounts.
 If you've taken care of basic expenses this isn't a major worry.

-Have a Plan for Long Term Care
+Have a Plan for Health Care

 Permanent Life Insurance